-Biomedical engineering is an interdisciplinary field that applies principles of physics, engineering, mathematics, computing, physical chemistry, and materials science to solve problems related to biology and the treatment and prevention of human diseases.
-Biomedical engineers are responsible for developing new medical devices and technologies, researching the function and structure of living systems, and working with healthcare professionals to deliver services to patients.
+Biomedical engineering, particularly in Australia, is an interdisciplinary field that applies principles of physics, engineering, mathematics, computing, physical chemistry, and materials science to solve problems related to biology and the treatment and prevention of human diseases.
+In Australia, biomedical engineers are responsible for developing new medical devices and technologies, researching the function and structure of living systems, and working with healthcare professionals to deliver services to patients.

-To become a biomedical engineer, one must have a bachelor’s degree or higher qualification in the field.
-In some cases, relevant experience may be required in addition to formal qualifications.
-Registration or licensing may also be necessary, depending on the specific job and location.
+To become a biomedical engineer in Australia, one must have a bachelor’s degree or higher qualification in the field.
+In some cases, relevant experience may be required in Australia in addition to formal qualifications.
+Registration or licensing may also be necessary for a biomedical engineer in Australia, depending on the specific job and location.

 One of the primary responsibilities of a biomedical engineer is to develop new medical devices or instruments such as sensors and diagnostic or therapeutic devices.
 They work closely with physicians, nurses, and other healthcare professionals to identify areas where technology can improve patient care.
 They are responsible for designing and developing these devices, ensuring their safety and effectiveness, and overseeing their production and distribution.